guatzin818/www/Installation-Guide.md

 Following procedure is for the MSVC build.

 1. Install OpenCL for windows.
-The installation is depend on the brand(Nvidia, AMD, Intel) of your GPU card.
+The installation depend on the brand(Nvidia, AMD, Intel) of your GPU card.
 2. Install Boost Binary: https://sourceforge.net/projects/boost/files/boost-binaries/1.64.0/ .
    (Note: match your VC version.
 Visual studio 2013 -> msvc-12.0-64.exe, 2015-> msvc-14.0-64.exe, 2016 -> msvc-12.1-64.exe).
 3. run following in the command line: